 2019 – Poet Gloria House

-One of the highlights of the evening was the announcement of Dr. Gloria House as the 2019 Kresge Eminent Artist.
-For over 40 years, House taught at the university level, and as a volunteer in classes for elementary and high school students in Detroit’s Afrocentric independent schools.
-Her books of poetry include Blood River (1983), Rainrituals(1989), Shrines, and her most recent, Medicine, (2017).
+In one of the evening’s highlights, Dr. Gloria House was named a Kresge Eminent Artist for 2019.
+For over 40 years, House taught at the university level.
+She also volunteers in classes for elementary and high school students in Detroit’s Afrocentric independent schools.
+Her books of poetry include Blood River (1983), Rainrituals(1989), and Shrines.
+Additionally, there’s her most recent effort, Medicine, (2017).
 All of House’s poetry collections have been published under her chosen name, Aneb Kgositsile.

-The gala at Masonic Temple was hosted by Rip Rapson, president and CEO of the Kresge Foundation, and featured performances honoring these prominent artists.
+The gala at Masonic Temple was hosted by Rip Rapson, president and CEO of the Kresge Foundation.
+It featured performances honoring these prominent artists.
 Spoken word artist Mike Ellison, singer Joan Belgrave, filmmaker Harvey Ovshinsky and soprano Angela Theis are among those who delivered live, unforgettable appreciations of the honorees, many of whom were in attendance.